How (and why) to Prioritize Protein

-Protein is at the top of my list when it comes to creating any meal – from breakfast to smoothies to snacks, because it is literally the most important building block of our body – needed for healthy and vibrant muscle, skin, hair, and nails – not to mention a healthy metabolism that can efficiently burn fat and keep you energized.
+Protein is at the top of my list when it comes to creating any meal – from breakfast to smoothies to snacks, because it is one of the most important building blocks of the body – found in every cell and a part of thousands of chemical reactions that support life.

 Protein is a major player when it comes to the way your body looks on the outside, AND how it functions on the inside.

 It’s needed for everything from hormone regulation, enzyme production, and regulation of body fat.